nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Staff’d helps F&B managers manage details and schedules of their staff.
+Staff’d helps food & beverage managers manage details and schedules of their staff.
 It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.
+It is optimized for restaurants with two active shifts.

 * Table of Contents
 {:toc}